WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

    of relaying traffic and participating in cryptographic computation to maintain the health or security of the network.

-Decentralized systems, if well-implemented, have the best future outlook--they are highly robust, incredibly scalable, and offer a great deal of flexibility as the basis for an application stack.
+Decentralized systems, if well-implemented, have the best future outlook; they are highly robust, incredibly scalable, and offer a great deal of flexibility as the basis for an application stack.
 Moreover, their basic design assumptions mitigate issues with transnational privacy regulations--the data storage